eddy-hacking-wang/eddy-hacking-wang/README.md

 ## Beeps and Boops, Ones and Zeros

 Generally, I make stuff that I think would be interesting to make.
+There are projects I create entirely without AI and projects I create with the assistance of AI.
+Both approaches are valuable for learning and practicing software engineering.
+In the READMEs of my projects, I state whether or not I used AI or not.
 - A full stack blog site.
 I'm not disclosing the link for the site on an account where you know my name.
 But trust that I made it.
   - People go on the web a lot, so making a project that people would actually see and immersing myself in the creation process behind something that I've seen before is pretty cool.
 I like learning about how the stuff I use daily works.
   - React, Node.js, Redux, GraphQL.
 I could have used REST but I decided to implement GraphQL instead for the backend.